Unbiased split variable selection for random survival forests using maximally selected rank statistics: Discussion

 \section{Discussion}

-Random forests for survival data with maximally selected rank statistics (MSR-RF) reduce split point selection bias and are able to deal with non-linearity in the covariates when compared with RSF and CIF.
-RSF is based on the standard random forest algorithm, and it showed the expected split point selection bias \cite{Strobl2007} in Monte-Carlo simulation studies.
+Random forests for survival data with maximally selected rank statistics (MSR-RF) reduce split variable selection bias and are able to deal with non-linearity in the covariates when compared with RSF and CIF.
+RSF is based on the standard random forest algorithm, and it showed the expected split variable selection bias \cite{Strobl2007} in Monte-Carlo simulation studies.
 Specifically, MSR-RF and CIF both outperformed RSF in the simulation scenarios with mixed covariate types because RSF favors covariates with many possible split points over covariates with fewer possible split points.
-In a simulation study with non-linear covariate effects, we observed a better performance of MSR-RF and RSF when compared with CIF.
+In a simulation study with non-linear covariate effects, we observed a better performance of MSR-RF and RSF when compared with standard CIF.
 This finding can be explained by the fact that the standard CIF utilizes a linear rank statistic, which cannot cope with non-linearities.
 However, we stress that none of the random forest methods failed completely on any of the considered simulated or real data sets.
-In fact, the random forest methods performed equally well of even better than the standard Cox model in our simulations.
+In fact, the random forest methods performed equally well or even better than the standard Cox model in our simulations.

 With real data examples, we have demonstrated the computational efficiency of the proposed MSR-RF approach.
-In a dataset with few clinical covariates it performed as well as CIF and RSF, and all runtimes were low.
-In a gene expression dataset, CIF was unable to complete the analysis, while MSR-RF and RSF had comparable prediction errors.
-However, MSR-RF was substantially faster than RSF in this example.
+In a dataset with few clinical covariates it performed as well as CIF and RSF, and the runtime was lowest.
+In a gene expression dataset, CIF was unable to complete the analysis, while MSR-RF had a lower prediction error compared to RSF.
+Since this dataset is a mixture of strong clinical covariates and many noisy gene expression values, this confirmed the observations of the simulation studies.
+In addition, MSR-RF was substantially faster than RSF in this example.
 Finally, in a genome-wide association study, the analysis could be completed with the fast implementation of MSR-RF only.